acro5piano/dotenv-vault/README.md

 API_KEY=123456789 # encrypt-me
 ```

+## Password Option

+- If ENV["DOTENV_PASSWORD"] present, use it as passphrase.
+- If `.dotenv-vault` file present, use the content of the file as passphrase.
+- Else, dotenv-vault ask you at runtime.

+Note you must not include the `.dotenv-vault` file to any repo.

+# Development

+After checking out the repo, run `make` to run all tests.

 # TODO

+- [ ] Add `.dotenv-password` to save the password
 - [ ] Add auth methods
   - [ ] AWS KMS
   - [ ] GCP KMS